Top Game Development Trends in 2026: What Studios Should Watch

-Whether you’re an indie developer or a large-scale publisher, here are the top trends that will shape game development in 2025 and what they mean for your next project.
+Whether you are an indie team or a large-scale publisher, here is what is shaping game development right now, and what it means for your next project.

 - Procedural generation tools for world-building and level design